-The amounts deliverable under the royalty agreements are calculated by the Facility Owners of the power generation facilities based on electricity produced and sold at the revenue meter and on the sale of renewable energy credits sold.
+The amounts deliverable under the royalty agreements are calculated by the Facility Owners of the power generation facilities based on electricity produced and sold at the revenue meter, the sale of renewable energy credits, renewable natural produced or sold and other clean energy equipment produced and sold or services provided or sold.
 Each Facility Owner's calculation of royalty amounts is subject to and dependent upon the adequacy and accuracy of its production and accounting functions, and errors may occur from time to time in the calculations made by a Facility Owner.
 As a result, the Company's ability to detect errors in royalty amounts may be limited.
 Some of the royalty agreements provide the right to audit the operational calculations and production data for the associated royalty amounts; however, such audits may not occur until many months following recognition of the royalty revenue, and may require the Company to adjust revenue in later periods.